tolan/performance-monitor/README.md

 ## Run example
-- for measure you must start worker server.
+- for measure you must start gearman server.
 Run file startWorker.php in Performance/Main without parameters.
-- include this code to your project (see example.php):
+- include this code to your project (see to example.php):
 <pre>
   include 'Performance/Profiler/Monitor.php';
   \PF\Profiler\Monitor::getInstance()->enable();